-ISO/CD 19115-2 (N1931) Geographic information - Metadata - part 2
+ISO/CD 19115-2 Geographic information - Metadata - part 2 - Extensions for imagery and gridded data

 3-4 Context

 3-4.1 Objects

 The data content of a geographic application is defined in accordance with a view of real world features and in the context of the requirements of a particular application.
 The content is structured in terms of objects.
 This document considers two types of object: